Independent non-executive directors (5.05-5.13)

 Where a proposed independent non-executive director fails to meet any of the independence guidelines set out in rule 5.09, the issuer must demonstrate, prior to the proposed appointment, that the person is independent.
 The issuer must also disclose the reasons why such person is considered to be independent in the announcement of his appointment as well as in the next annual report published after his appointment.
 In cases of doubt, the issuer must consult the Exchange at an early stage.

 If an independent non-executive director resigns or is removed from office, both the issuer and the individual should immediately notify the Exchange, in each case stating the reasons therefor.

 [Repealed 1 January 2005]

-Any correspondence from and/or service of notices and other documents by the Exchange to the directors when they are directors of the listed issuer or after they cease to be so, for whatever purposes (including but not limited to the service of notice of disciplinary proceedings) shall be deemed to have been validly and adequately served on them when the document or notice is served personally or is sent by post, facsimile or email to the address or number they provide to the Exchange.
+Any correspondence from and/or service of notices and other documents by the Exchange or the Commission to the directors when they are directors of the listed issuer or after they cease to be so, for whatever purposes (including but not limited to the service of notice of disciplinary proceedings) shall be deemed to have been validly and adequately served on them when the document or notice is served personally or is sent by post, facsimile or email to the address or number they provide to the Exchange.
 It is the responsibility of directors and former directors to keep the Exchange informed of their up-to-date contact details.
-If directors or former directors fail to provide the Exchange with their up-to-date contact details or arrange for notices, documents or correspondence to be forwarded to them, they may be not alerted to any proceedings commenced against them by the Exchange.
+If directors or former directors fail to provide the Exchange with their up-to-date contact details or arrange for notices, documents or correspondence to be forwarded to them, they may be not ed to any proceedings commenced against them by the Exchange or the Commission.